shashrwatshukla/StockXpert/README.md

 <em>A powerful, full-stack dashboard to analyze Indian stocks using interactive charts, indicators, technical tools, and real-time news.</em>
 </p>

-Table of Contents
-About StockXpert

-Screenshots

-Features

-Tech Stack

-Languages Used

-Project Structure

-Installation

-Running the Application

-Contributing

-Disclaimer

-License

 About StockXpert
 StockXpert is a dynamic and comprehensive web application meticulously crafted for in-depth analysis of Indian stocks.
 It provides a robust suite of tools including interactive charts with technical indicators, comprehensive company details, a personalized portfolio tracker, a smart stock discovery feature, and real-time news updates.
 Built with a powerful FastAPI backend and a responsive modern frontend, StockXpert ensures reliable data through yfinance and direct NSE scraping, enhanced with caching for optimal performance and speed.

 Screenshots
 (Showcase your application here!
 Add compelling screenshots or GIFs to highlight the interactive charts, portfolio manager, news feed, and responsive UI.
 Example Markdown for an image: ![Alt text for image](path/to/your/image.png) or ![Interactive Charts](https://your-image-host.com/chart-screenshot.png))